aleoswap-labs/aleoswap/README.md

 We are currently undergoing rapid iteration.
 Some of the optimizations and new features may require Aleo(snarkVM, aleo lang) to provide additional features and support before they can be implemented.

+Read more about the project - [Aleoswap Introduction](./Aleoswap%20introduction.md).

 ## TOC
 - [AleoSwap Program](#aleoswap-program)
   - [TOC](#toc)